 This article was written by fellow travel blogger Tayler Gill from TravelingTayler.com who shares with us her 9 favourite things to do in Oxford.

-At the end of the post you will find out practical information about how to get to Oxford, where to stay, recommended places to eat and best tours around Oxford.
+At the end of the post, you will find out practical information about how to get to Oxford, where to stay, recommended places to eat and the best tours around Oxford.

 9 Fun Things to Do in Oxford

 Are you visiting England and looking for something to do for a couple of days outside of London?
 Whether you choose to spend a day or a few nights, Oxford should be on your list of places to visit in England.

 While its most famous for being the home of the University of Oxford, the city has so much more to offer in the way of history and culture.
 And as our family proved this past summer during our visit, it has something for everyone, regardless of age.

 Here were our top 9 favourite things to do in Oxford.

 C.S.
 Lewis House & Nature Reserve